Qhero/HeadFirstDesignPatterns/README.md

 "Defines a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically."

 # Decorator Pattern

+"Attach to an object dynamically.
+Decorators provide a flexible alternative to subclassing for extending functionnality."

+# Factory Pattern

 coming soon...

 <u>sources:</u> <a href="https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/object-oriented-programming">docs.microsoft.com</a> and <a href="http://www.wickedlysmart.com/head-first-design-patterns/">Head First Design Patterns book</a>